alyaa999/personality-test/README.md

 * Now run the api file that called  app.py.
 * Make your answers
 * Choose Algorithm to predict your presonality
-* result will appear on screen
+* Result will appear on screen

 ## Background